Common Uses of Stem Cells by Dr. Matthew Provencher

 To learn more about the affects of biologics in sports medicine, please visit the biologic research section of our website: Biologic Research.

-For additional information on the uses of stem cells in orthopedic medicine, or to learn more about orthopedic stem cell therapy, please contact the Denver, Vail and Aspen, Colorado area orthopedic office of Dr. Matthew Provencher today.
+For additional information on the uses of stem cells in orthopedic medicine, or to learn more about orthopedic stem cell therapy, patients in the Denver, Vail and Aspen, Colorado area can contact the office of Dr. Matthew Provencher, orthopedic stem cell specialist.